kurokobo/awx-on-k3s/registry/README.md

 reg rm -k registry.example.com/reguser/whalesay:latest
 ```

-## Use as Private Container Registry for K3s
+## Use as Private Container Registry for AWX or K3s

-This registry can also be registered as a private container registry for K3s.
-This is required procedure to use this registry to store images for AWX Execution Environment.
+This registry can be used not only as a registry to store Execution Environment for AWX, but also as a private registry for K3s.

 ### Procedure

 To achieve this, create a `registries.yaml` and restart K3s.

+Note that required `imagePullSecrets` will be automatically created by AWX once you register valid Credential for your registry on AWX.
+Therefore, the `auth` section is only necessary if Kubernetes pulls the image directly without AWX, as in the following [Testing](#testing) procedure.

+The `tls` section is required to disable SSL Verification as the endpoint is HTTPS with a Self-Signed Certificate.

 ```bash
 sudo tee /etc/rancher/k3s/registries.yaml <<EOF